CosmosContracts/roadmap/proposals/2-core-team.md

 ## Budget Handling

-With this proposal, we are sending only the Q1 budget (12,000 USDC) to a multisig wallet controlled by Kintsugi, who will send the payments each month to Digital Kitchen.
+With this proposal, we are sending only the Q1 budget (12,000 USDC) to a wallet controlled by Dimi, who will send the payments each month to Digital Kitchen.
 Q2-4 budgets will be requested with an additional proposal in April.

 ### Price Disclosure